opendaylight/docs/docs/documentation.rst

 Documentation Guide
 ###################

-This guide provides details on how to contribute to the OpenDaylight documentation.
-OpenDaylight currently uses reStructuredText_ for documentation and Sphinx_ to build it.
-These documentation tools are widely used in open source communities to produce both HTML and PDF documentation and can be easily versioned alongside the code. reStructuredText also offers similar syntax to Markdown, which is familiar to many developers.
+This guide provides details on how to contribute documentation to the OpenDaylight foundation.
+OpenDaylight produces documentation as doc-as-code by using reStructuredText_ to produce documentation and Sphinx_ to build docs.
+These tools are used in the open source community to produce both HTML and PDF documentation and can be easily versioned alongside the code. reStructuredText also offers similar syntax to Markdown, which is familiar to many developers.